What is Active ONA?

 Recent research reveals that if a company identifies the 3% of employees who possess informal leadership, it can turn them into early adopters and influence up to 85% of the remaining population, thus accelerating the adoption of strategic changes.

-Implementing Active ONA
+Active ONA Data Collection

 Active ONA consists in mapping informal relationships between employees through an online survey, which captures different types of informal interactions.
 In the survey, employees identify who they interact with and how they interact with each other.
 This is a highly customizable survey where the client can tailor logo, colors, font and content among other things.